-As we move through 2024, the real-world applications of Web3 are expanding, showcasing its potential to transform various sectors.
-This article will examine some of these real-world use cases in depth.
+As we move through 2025, the use cases of Web3 keep expanding.
+Thus, this article will examine some of them comprehensively.
 Don’t stop scrolling, there is a lot to unpack.

 What are Web3 Real-World Use Cases?